iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Inexact Proximal Gradient Inequality.md

 **Proof**

+It's direct algebra.
-It's direct algebra by the definiton of epsilon subgradient applied to the equivalent subgradient characterization of the inexact proximal operator.
+Use the definiton of $\epsilon$-subgradient applied to the equivalent subgradient characterization of the $\epsilon$-inexact proximal operator.
+The equality follows by using the Cosine equality in Euclidean space.

 $\square$